The Rules of Fox & Geese

 EquipmentThe game of Fox & Geese is played upon a cross shaped board consisting of a 3x3 point square in the middle with four 2 x 3 point areas adjacent to each face of the central square.
 This makes a total of 33 points.
 Pieces are allowed to move from one point to another only along lines which join points.
 Accompanying the board, there should be a single playing piece representing the fox in black or red and 15 white playing pieces representing the geese.

 Preparation and ObjectiveFox & Geese is a game of inequality.
 The geese cannot capture the fox but aim, through the benefit of numbers, to hem the fox in so that he cannot move.
 The objective of the fox, on the other hand, is to capture geese until it becomes impossible for them to trap him.
 The geese start by occupying all 6 squares of one arm of the cross plus the whole first adjacent row and the two end points of the central row.
 The fox starts in the middle of the board.

+VariationsThe fox can start anywhere on the board not occupied by a goose at the option of the player controlling him.
+Variations with 13, 17 and 22 pieces can be tried.
+Some variations prevent the fox from moving but not capturing diagonally.
+The limitations on the movement of the geese can also be varied.
+For instance, diagonal movement can be disallowed.
 A huffing rule has been played in the past.
 If the fox can take a goose but does not do so, a new goose is added anywhere on the board by the player playing the geese.

 These rules are provided by Masters Traditional Games, an Internet shop selling quality traditional games, pub games and unusual games.
-For information on copying and copyright, see our disclaimer.
+For general information or for copying and copyright, see our Rules Information page.

 Our rules are comprehensive instructions for friendly play.
 If in doubt, always abide by locally-played or house rules.

-Copyright Masters Traditional Games © 2012.
+Copyright Masters Traditional Games © 2019.
 All rights reserved.